ass-sudo/hypr-conf/README.md

 <h1 align="center">:dizzy: My first Hyprland config on Arch Linux :dizzy:</h1>

 <h3 align="center">This is my first Hyprland configuration.
-I'm not a professional programmer, but I tried to make it as optimized and user-friendly as possible.
-I uploaded it to GitHub mainly for myself — so I can easily reuse it across different Linux distributions without any issues.
-I’m not sure if anyone else will find it useful, but I’d be really happy if someone does!
-At the moment, Rofi and Mako aren’t configured yet.
-I’m not sure if I’ll continue updating this setup regularly, but there will definitely be some small tweaks and improvements in the near future.
-I hope you’ll enjoy it and maybe find something useful here.
-Good luck, and happy ricing!
+I am not a professional programmer, but I tried to make it as optimized and user-friendly as possible.
+I uploaded it to GitHub mainly for myself — so that I could use it in different Linux distributions without any problems.
+I don't know if it will be useful to anyone else, but I will be very happy if it is!
+I don't know if I'll be updating this configuration regularly, but there will definitely be some minor tweaks and improvements in the near future.
+I hope you like it and find something useful here.
+Good luck and happy coding!
 </h3>